eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

   If it is not set, it would be chosen by default depending on the Participant Type.
 * *IP version*: ``v4`` or ``v6``.
   If it is not set, it would be chosen depending on the *IP* string format.
+* *Domain Name*: Domain unique name to ask DNS server for the related IP.

 .. code-block:: yaml